Thomas P. Loughran, M.D., Director

 As the Associate Director for Basic Research Dr. El-Bayoumy provides ongoing consultation, advice, and guidance to basic research activities across all programs within PSHCI.
-His experience as the director of basic research at the NCI-designated Cancer Center, Institute for Cancer Prevention (formerly the American Health Foundation [AHF], Valhalla, N.Y.) and co-principal investigator of that NCI-designated Cancer Center from 2001-2004 has given him the scientific and administrative background needed to lead the Division of Basic Research at PSHCI from 2005 to the present.
-This division consists of the Molecular Carcinogenesis and Chemoprevention (MCC) Program and the Cancer Virology and Immunology (CVI) Program (Leader: Dr. Isom).
+His experience as the director of basic research at the NCI CCSG designated Institute for Cancer Prevention (formerly the American Health Foundation [AHF], Valhalla, N.Y.) and co-principal investigator of that Center from 2001-2004 has given him the scientific and administrative background needed to lead the Division of Basic Research at PSHCI from 2005 to the present.
+This division consists of the Mechanisms of Carcinogenesis and Chemoprevention (MCC) Program and Cancer Virology and Immunology (CVI) Program (Leader: Dr. Isom).
 As the Associate Director for the Division of Basic Research, Dr. El-Bayoumy is responsible for the following: 1) The formulation of the overall direction and development of the basic research programs; 2) Advising the director of PSHCI on promising areas of basic research and allocation of funds and space; 3) Encouraging multidisciplinary collaboration and translational research; and 4) Providing oversight to the basic science Shared Resources of PSHCI.

 Dr. El-Bayoumy participates in the regular research program meetings and annual retreats of the MCC and CVI Programs.
 Dr. El-Bayoumy also participates in the annual retreats of PSHCI, Experimental Therapeutics, and Cancer Control and Population Health Science Programs.
-One of the goals of the annual retreats is to determine appropriate strategies to enhance collaboration between Members of both Programs (MCC and CVI).
+One of the goals of the annual retreats is to determine appropriate strategies to enhance collaboration between Members of all Programs within PSHCI.
 As described above, Dr. El-Bayoumy provides oversight to the basic Shared Resources of PSHCI.
-He chairs the monthly meetings of the Shared Resource Facilities Management Committee.
-He is also responsible for monitoring performances of existing Shared Resources, improving existing services, and developing new Shared Resources to meet the needs of PSHCI investigators.
+He chairs the meetings of the Shared Resource Facilities Management Committee.
+He is also responsible for monitoring the performance of existing Shared Resources, improving existing services, and developing new Shared Resources to meet the needs of PSHCI investigators.

-In collaboration with the late Dr. Bandaru Reddy, a leader in nutrition and cancer chemo-prevention, Dr. El-Bayoumy showed that selenium, in combination with a low-fat diet, exerts a greater efficacy than each agent alone, and was superior to that of selenium in combination with a high-fat diet (J. Natl.
-Cancer Institute 89:506, 1997).
-In 1996, the late Dr. Larry Clark showed that selenium supplements in the form of selenized-yeast can protect against prostate cancer in men.
-These exciting findings constituted, in part, the basis for the SELECT intervention trial in the United States to further support the protective role of selenium in the prevention of prostate cancer.
-In a recent commentary (Nut.
-Cancer 2009) and a review (Cancer Research 2009), Dr. El-Bayoumy provided some hypotheses to rationalize the lack of effect of selenomethionine in the SELECT study.
-In his NCI R01 grant, he will study both selenomethionine and selenium-enriched yeast – the form used in Clark's trial that inhibited prostate cancer – on biomarkers of prostate cancer risk.
+In a commentary (Nut.
+Cancer 2009), and a review (Cancer Research 2009), Dr. El-Bayoumy provided some hypotheses to rationalize the lack of effect of selenomethionine in the SELECT study.
+In his NCI R01 grant mentioned above, he will study both selenomethionine and selenium-enriched yeast – the form used in Clark's trial that inhibited prostate cancer – on biomarkers of prostate cancer risk.
 Because of Clark's findings and Dr. El-Bayoumy's discovery of novel chemopreventive selenium compounds, both scientists were featured on the cover of Cancer Research (Volume 59, 1999).
-Additionally, Dr. El-Bayoumy spearheaded an initiative that dedicated a whole volume of "Nutrition and Cancer" to the memory of Dr. L Clark that focused on the role of selenium in cancer prevention.
-(Volume 40, 2001).

-In addition to his contribution to the fields of chemical carcinogenesis and cancer chemoprevention, Dr. El-Bayoumy has served on numerous national and international committees (e.g. WHO and IARC) and the editorial board of several scientific journals.
-He has 184 publications including 153 peer-reviewed manuscripts, and 31 book chapters and reviews.
-Dr. El-Bayoumy is committed to continuing his focus on basic and translational research and to promoting appropriate strategies for cancer prevention and mentoring the next generation of cancer researchers.
+In addition to his contribution to the fields of carcinogenesis and cancer chemoprevention, Dr. El-Bayoumy has served on numerous national and international committees (e.g. WHO and IARC) and the editorial board of several scientific journals.
+He has 211 publications including 177 peer-reviewed manuscripts, and 34 book chapters and reviews.
+Dr. El-Bayoumy is committed to continuing his focus on basic and translational research and promoting appropriate strategies for cancer prevention and mentoring the next generation of cancer researchers.

 Wafik El-Deiry, M.D., Ph.D., Associate Director for Translational Research